-The video is a heartfelt gratitude to all the “mothers” around the world, who are selflessly serving in their own little compassionate ways.
+The video is heartfelt gratitude to all the “mothers” worldwide, who are selflessly serving in their own little compassionate ways.
 It is a tribute to the very source of love.

-We all returned to the circle after 10 minutes and collectively reflected on the relationship between a child and the mother and the intuitive sense that mothers have which is beyond words.
+We all returned to the circle after 10 minutes.
+We collectively reflected on the relationship between a child and the mother and mothers' intuitive sense, which is beyond words.
 Motherhood is a trait that is often associated with only females.
 But we have all experienced "mother's love" from both women and men in our lives.
-It led us to think that motherhood is always present at the core of every being and it gets nurtured when one starts serving selflessly.
+It led us to think that motherhood is always present at the core of every being, and it gets nurtured when one starts serving selflessly.

 The reflections were not limited to words.
-One of circle members, Bhaskar drew this beautiful picture in those 10 minute as his reflection:
+One of the circle members, Bhaskar, drew this beautiful picture in those 10 minutes as his reflection:

 The question that all of us are holding is,

 “Are we gentle and giving to our own mothers, to Mother Earth, to Mother Nature, and all other sentient beings the way they have been gently serving us?”